 The Assistant Headmaster, in consultation with the Headmaster, will determine whether an alleged act constitutes a violation of this policy.
 In so doing, the Assistant Headmaster shall conduct a prompt and thorough investigation of the alleged incident.
-The Assistant Headmaster may conclude that the alleged violation occurred or did not occur, or that the evidence is inconclusive.
+The Assistant Headmaster or his or her designee may conclude that the alleged violation occurred or did not occur, or that the evidence is inconclusive.
 If the Assistant Headmaster concludes that the alleged violation did not occur or that the evidence is inconclusive, no written report of the matter will be maintained in a student's file.